Skip to main content

 Ctrl+D (0x04)ToggleAngleModeRadians ↔ Degrees

 ANSI escape sequence parsing uses a 3-state machine (NonePendingEscapePendingBracket) with a 3-byte buffer.
-A standalone 0x1B fires ToggleMode after 2 consecutive idle poll cycles, giving a second byte (like [) time to arrive.
+A standalone 0x1B fires ToggleMode after 2 consecutive idle poll cycles.
 Arrow keys send 0x1B [ D (left) or 0x1B [ C (right).

 Expression Submission